Oliver Letwin

 Sir Oliver Letwin FRSA (born 19 May 1956) is a British politician, Member of Parliament (MP) for West Dorset from 1997 to 2019.
 Letwin was elected as a member of the Conservative Party, but sat as an independent after having the whip removed in September 2019.
 He was Shadow Chancellor of the Exchequer under Michael Howard and Shadow Home Secretary under Iain Duncan Smith.
 He was Chancellor of the Duchy of Lancaster from 2014 to 2016.

 Following the 2015 general election Letwin was given overall responsibility for the Cabinet Office and became a full member of the Cabinet in the Conservative government.
 Previously he had been the Minister of State for Government Policy from 2010.

 During the Second May ministry in 2019, Letwin rebelled against leading Eurosceptics within the Conservative Party by tabling a cross-party motion to hold "indicative votes", allowing MPs to vote on several Brexit options in order to establish whether any could command a majority in the House of Commons; it transpired that none of them could.
 Letwin sought to extend Article 50 through passing the Cooper–Letwin Act.
 In August 2019 he announced that he would stand down at the next election.
 On 3 September 2019, he lost the Conservative party whip and sat as an independent MP after that.

 Early life and education

 Letwin, who was born 19 May 1956 in London, is the son of William Letwin (14 December 1922 – 20 February 2013), emeritus professor at the London School of Economics, and the conservative academic Shirley Robin Letwin.
-His parents were "Jewish-American intellectuals from Chicago whose parents had fled persecution in Kyiv."
+His parents were "Jewish-American intellectuals from Chicago whose parents had fled persecution in Kiev."

 He was educated at The Hall School, Hampstead and at Eton College.
 He then went to Trinity College, Cambridge, where he received a double first in history.
 From 1980 to 1981, Letwin was a visiting fellow (a Procter Fellow) of Princeton University, then a research fellow of Darwin College, Cambridge, from 1981 until 1982.
 His thesis, Emotion and Emotions, earned a PhD awarded by the Cambridge Philosophy Faculty in 1982.
 He is also a graduate of the London Business School.